-Lisa K. Bates, PhD is Associate Professor at Portland State University in the Toulan School of Urban Studies and Planning and is Portland Professor in Innovative Housing Policy.
-She is also affiliated with PSU’s Black Studies department.
-Her scholarship focuses on housing and community development policy and planning, and her research and practice aims to build new models for emancipatory planning practices and to dismantle institutional racism.
+Lisa K. Bates, PhD is Professor at Portland State Universityin the Toulan School of Urban Studies and Planning and in Black Studies.
+She is the Portland Professor in Innovative Housing Policy.
+Her scholarship focuses on housing and community development policy and planning.
 Recognition of her work includes the 2019 UAA-SAGE Marilyn J. Gittell Activist Scholar Award and the 2016 Dale Prize for scholarship advancing community self-determination and racial justice.

-Dr. Bates’ work includes deep engagements with community-based organizations working towards racial justice and housing rights and supporting Portland’s anti-displacement coalition.
+Dr. Bates’ research and practice includes deep engagements with community-based organizations working towards racial justice and housing rights, including Portland’s anti-displacement coalition.
 She also has an advisory partnership with local government partners including research, planning, and policy formulation and evaluation.
 Her work to describe gentrification and displacement in Portland has been widely cited and used as a model for planning to address neighborhood change.
-She is currently collaborating with Dr. Amie Thurber to evaluate Portland’s ground-breaking policy to support housing opportunities for families displaced over multiple generations of urban renewal.
+Dr. Bates leads the Evicted in Oregon team, which tracks eviction cases, evaluates public policy, and uses community-based methods to develop insights and ideas about housing justice.
+She is also collaborating with Dr. Amie Thurber to evaluate Portland’s ground-breaking policy to support housing opportunities for families displaced over multiple generations of urban renewal.